okfn-brasil/ISSN-L-Resolver/README.md

 ## Resolving ##
 The "ISSN resolver" is a simple information retrivial service that returns integer or canonical ISSNs as response.
+The resolution operation names wasinspired in the RFC2169 jargon, for generic URNs,

+* info (default) = retrieves catalographic card information of the URN.
+* N2C = returns the canonical (preferred) URN of an input-URN.
+* N2U = returns the URL of an input-URN.
+* N2Ns = returns a set of URNs related to the input-URN.
+* N2Us = returns all the URLs related to the input-URN.
+* ...

+The letters in these *standard operation names* are used in the following sense:

+ * "C": the canonic URN string (the "official string" and unique identifier);
+ * "N": URN, *canonical* or *"reference URN"* (a simplified non-ambiguous version of the canonical one);
+ * "U": URL;
+ * "is": "isX" stands "is a kind of X" or "is really a X";
+ * "2": stands "to", for convertion services.

 ### With SQL ###